mth/yeti/doc/intro.rst

 or after the dot, but if there is whitespace on both sides of the dot, it will be parsed as a function composition operator.
-It is not recommended to put any whitespace around the field reference dot unless there is line break (in which case the linebreak is best put before the dot).
+It is not recommended to put any whitespace around the field reference dot unless there is line break (in which case the line break is best put before the dot).
-Attempt to use non-existent fields unsuprisingly results in a compile error.
+Attempt to use non-existent fields unsurprisingly results in a compile error.

 Structure types are polymorphic - for example a function taking structure as an argument can be given any structure that happens to contain the